scurtis7/spring-angular-maven/README.md

 ## Create Root Project Folder

-Create your root project folder: `spring-angular-maven`
+Create your root project folder: `spring-angular-maven` (you can give it your own name)

 Next add a `pom.xml` and if you want to add a `README.md` file.